 I’m registered for the 10K, but I’d rather run the 5K.
 OK to switch?

 If the event you are registered for has multiple races (e.g., a 5K and a 10K) you may switch races, but you must do so via email before online registration closes.
 Please do not simply run a race you didn’t originally register for.
 Email us at email@example.com to request switches.

 How do the awards work?
 Do you go by the gun time or the net (chip) time?

 The top three people in each gender are scored by gun time.
 All age group awards are done by net (chip) time.

 How do I access my results?

-Results will be emailed as they become available.
+Results will be emailed as they become available and posted online shortly after the race.
 There will be no printed results posted.
-Results are finalized 48 hours after the end of a race, but you can expect to receive an email from the team on race day notifying you of your tk finish time.
-If you find any discrepancies or questions about results, please contact firstname.lastname@example.org within 24 hours after the race has ended.
+Results are finalized 48 hours after the end of a race, but you can expect to receive an email from the team on race day notifying you of your finish time.
+If you find any discrepancies or have any questions, please contact firstname.lastname@example.org within 48 hours after the race has ended.

 By the time I got to packet pick-up, you were all out of my shirt size!
 What now?